broccoli-head/SCIdrop/README.md

 - Python (with Django and Pillow)
 - SQLite3

-### 🎨 All drawings in media folder were made by Mewash
+### 🎨 All of the drawings in the media folder were made by Mewash